 As we shall see, it is much too simple to say that any system of communications is desirable if and because it allows individuals to see and hear what they choose.
-Unanticipated, unchosen exposures, and shared experiences, are important too.
+Increased options are certainly good, and the rise of countless "niches" has many advantages.
+But unanticipated, unchosen exposures and shared experiences are important too.